vicinityh2020/vicinity-agent/docs/TD.md

 | properties | array of objects | no | The array of property interaction patterns [see Property](#property) |
 | actions | array of objects | no | The array of action interaction patterns [see Action](#action) |
 | events | array of objects | no | The array of event interaction patterns [see Event](#event)|

+**Validity**
+* Specification tells, that object interaction patterns are not mandatory.
+But, object must contain at least one interaction pattern (of any type)
+* field **type** must contain the existing semantic annotation, otherwise it will be rejected

 ## Interaction patterns